-Dixon is an award-winning teacher: American Marketing Association’s (AMA) Excellence in Teaching (2014); Hankamer School of Business Teaching Excellence (2014); International Academy of Marketing Science's Marketing Teacher (2008); Ronald J. Dornoff Teaching Fellow (2008-2010); MBA Teacher (2003), Irwin Publishing’s National Teacher (1994), Distinguished Professorship (1995).
-As a member of Duke University’s Global Learning Resource Network for Executive Education, Dixon addressed executives in London, Hong Kong, Mumbai, Mexico City, Dubai, Hyderabad, and Paris.
-Conference chair leadership includes: AMA (2007); Global Sales Science Institute (2012; 2017); 3M Frontline (2012; 2016).
-Selected board service includes: AMA Academic Council; GSSI; University Sales Center Alliance; AMA Sales SIG (President), National Conference on Sales Management.
+Dixon is an award-winning teacher: Cornelia Marschall Smith Award (2020), American Marketing Association’s (AMA) Excellence in Teaching (2014); Hankamer School of Business Teaching Excellence (2014); International Academy of Marketing Science's Marketing Teacher (2008); Ronald J. Dornoff Teaching Fellow (2008-2010); MBA Teacher (2003), Distinguished Teaching Professorship (1995), Irwin Publishing’s National Teacher (1994).
+As a member of Duke University’s Global Learning Resource Network for Executive Education, Dr. Dixon addressed executives in London, Hong Kong, Mumbai, Mexico City, Dubai, Hyderabad, and Paris.
+Conference chair leadership includes: Global Sales Science Institute (2012; 2017); 3M Frontline (2012; 2016); AMA (2007).
+Selected board service includes: University Sales Center Alliance (President); AMA Academic Council; GSSI; University Sales Center Alliance; AMA Sales SIG (President), National Conference on Sales Management; World Impact.

 Areas of Expertise (7)